Alison Wells – Equipment coordinator Alison.wells@kellerwells.com

 Samples have both knitted and felted squares and attract a lot of attention at public demonstrations.

-To borrow, please contact Sue Mason.
+To borrow, please contact Alison Wells.
 All of these items listed above are available for use by all TVH members.

 - One afghan of natural dyed samples